gwilku/jscan-docs/general/troubleshooting.rst

 .. note:: The *Auto-connect* option is for BT 4.0 (BLE) devices only.

-.. note:: iPhones work with BT 4.0 (BLE) adapters only.

 6.Make sure no other OBD applications are using the adapter (and uninstall Torque, it works in the background preventing JScan from connecting)